tkrpata/documents/REAMDE.md

  - You should never be surprised by performance feedback, ESPECIALLY at review time.
  - Known failure mode: I tend toward "no news is good news," or in other words, lack of negative feedback from me implies positive feedback.
 I realize this is a weakness of mine.
 I try to be mindful of it, but it will likely always be present in some form.
   - If you don't know how you're doing, please don't hesitate to tell me so I can correct that.
-- Known failure mode: If you don't tell me you're overloaded, I assume you have bandwidth, and will keep giving you more shit to do.
-Easy solution: tell me you're at max, and I will correct that.

 ## Your Job
 - Being "busy" is not a desirable condition.
 Never run at 100% capacity during normal course of business.
 Running under capacity leaves headroom in case of emergency.